Mission Vision & Principles

 3. Maintaining an Ethical Approach:

 Protection of the rights of high performance athletes by the HPSTCs is essential.
 Specifically this should focus on their right to train and compete in a fair, ethical, healthy and safe environment.

-As far as possible, the HPSTCs will share and exchange knowledge and experiences in relation to high performance sport.
-They will also make information available about their center through the website forum to enable facilities and services to be promoted to athletes and coaches across the world.
+As much as possible, the HPSTCs will share and exchange knowledge and experiences in relation to high performance sport.
+They will also make information available about their centre through the website forum to enable facilities and services to be promoted to athletes and coaches across the world.

 Identifying and sharing best practices is an essential element in the development of learning.

 The HPSTCs will develop concepts of best practices through sharing experience and knowledge in operation and management.

 7. Supporting the International Forum on Elite Sport:

 The HPSTCs will support the organization of a biennial International Forum on Elite Sport as a means of sharing and developing information and understanding of high performance sport.

 The International Association of High Performance Sports Training Centres will be composed of those high performance sports centres which have voluntarily joined the Association.